Flower Series Archive

 Explore Gabriel Dishaw’s Flower Series, where technology meets nature in a celebration of renewal and sustainability.
 Each sculpture is meticulously handcrafted from e-waste and recycled materials, transforming discarded components into vibrant floral forms.
 Through this series, Dishaw captures the delicate balance between the natural world and modern innovation — illustrating how beauty can emerge from what we leave behind.

-Limited Edition 1 of 1
+Edition: Limited Edition 1 of 1 — signed with certificate of authenticity

 Digital Daisies was created using upcycled materials such as: floppy disc parts, hard drives, capacitors, vacuum tubes, gears, typewriter parts, and other electronic materials.